 It’s OK to give up if a race seems difficult or that you feel like you have no choice but to try again.
 You can take a break from racing to recharge your motivation and energy so you are ready to go back when the race is over.
 For someone passionate about racing, a little rest is a good thing.

-You can watch the videos and streams of other people on the internet to see how they play.
+There is no better way to learn how to be a better sim racer, than to watch videos and streams of other people on the internet to see how they sim race.
 Although it might seem surprising, this may give you some ideas and methods that you can try.
 Perhaps watching someone else’s success will help you to see your own potential.

 A virtual sim racing tournament is also an option.
 This allows you to race against other people, and meet new friends who share your passion.
 This is a great opportunity to let your competitive spirit out on the track, not only with no one around but with others who share similar interests.